 Clip or pin your elastic and try on your skirt to make sure it’s the right size.
 Adjust as necessary.

 I serged the elastic/waistband closed.
 You can also use a zigzag or overcast stitch here.
 Even out the gathers around the skirt, and zigzag around the whole waistband.
 This will keep the fabric from bunching and the elastic from rolling.
-Sew up the stitches removed from the waistband with a wide zigzag stitch and a short stitch width.
+Sew up the area where you removed stitches from the waistband with a wide zigzag stitch and a short stitch width.